EDGENortheastern/sony-reddy-sys-test-dec-22/README.md

 Best practices rating - The best practises grade of 100 indicates that the website's layout is uncomplicated and easy to use.

-Search engine optimisation (SEO) - The website has a search engine optimization (SEO) score of 100, which means that its layout attracts higher-quality internet traffic that will arrive on its own.
+Search engine optimisation (SEO) - The website has a score of 100 for SEO, which means that its layout attracts higher-quality internet traffic that will arrive on its own.

 ![Alt text](https://user-images.githubusercontent.com/117585807/209473207-2f4b6a00-ef51-420d-b713-a31b59b8a1ac.png)

 ## Manual testing:
 Google Docs were used to complete and record the manual testing.
-Since manual testing is a continuous process that necessitates human verification at regular intervals throughout the software development lifecycle, it is impossible to completely avoid it.
+Throughout the software development lifecycle, manual testing process that demands human verification at regular intervals. it is impossible to completely avoid it.
 Teams must therefore strike the ideal mix between manual and automated testing.

-Manual testing will always be necessary, despite the agile approach to software development always advocating a shift toward test automation.
-In reality, manual testing is a useful method for evaluating user-relevant aesthetic features, such as how smoothly web items render, how simple it is to navigate through an application, etc.
+Manual testing will always be necessary.In fact, manual testing is a helpful technique for assessing user-relevant aesthetic elements, such as how quickly online things render and how easy it is to navigate around an application.

 Find test cases [here](https://docs.google.com/spreadsheets/d/1hXknYGFl_Fq0X1u9uD0wKegzHCJ8oGn0EzNPjUuC0O0/edit?usp=sharing)